Hank Wangford: No Hall Too Small Tour

 Wangford has also toured with Reg Meuross and with Andy Roberts on the "No Hall Too Small" tour of village halls throughout the UK as part of the Arts Council-funded National Rural Touring Forum (NRTF).

-Writing career
+Writing and television career

 Wangford has written an occasional series of travel articles for The Guardian newspaper and is president of the "Nude Mountaineering Society".
+He has also appeared on television, presenting the documentaries A-to-Z of C&W and Big, Big Country.
+His performance in front of a crowd of inmates at Strangeways Prison – in imitation of Johnny Cash at San Quentin – was broadcast by Channel 4 in 1984.